 The Corporation has a Client Services Agreement with SAFA for the Adelaide Convention Centre extension and redevelopment project.
 Under the arrangement, the Corporation has fully drawn down the approved borrowings limit of \$382.321 million from SA Government.
-The interest rates were in the range of 1.89% and 4.35% in 2021 (range of 2.33% and 4.35% in 2020).
+The interest rate was 1.89% in 2022 (in the range of 1.89% and 4.35% in 2021).